akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 MAE masks consist of small, randomly-scattered rectangles corresponding to the ViT image patches.
 They cover 75% of the image, which is significantly more than in CE[^scattered_mask].

+[^scattered_mask]: It is unclear what the impact of such scattered masks is.
+It might force the model to reason about multiple things in every image.
+It may also reduce the variance of the gradients because total occlusion of a certain object is less likely with such scattered masks.

 Why is this important?
 Because masking a large proportion of the image makes it more likely to mask visual words.